-No May Breeding Survey, What does it mean for limits?
+Volume 20 Issue 2 No May Breeding Survey, What does it mean for limits?

-The U.S. Fish and Wildlife Service was not able to perform the Waterfowl Breeding Population and Habitat Survey (WBPHS or May Survey) this year.
-Normally, the May Survey is used to set bag limits and advise management and correct population models for the next year, in this case 2021.
+The U.S. Fish and Wildlife Service was unable to perform the Waterfowl Breeding Population and Habitat Survey (WBPHS or May Survey) this year.
+The May Survey is used to set bag limits and advise management and correct population models for the next year.
 Similarly, the Canadian Wildlife Service and several state and provincial agencies also cancelled their participation for 2020.
-Decisions to cancel the May Survey and other migratory bird monitoring this spring were based on the priority of protecting the health and safety of the American public and employees, and the severe domestic and international travel restrictions also made many operations impossible.
+Decisions to cancel the May Survey and other migratory bird monitoring this spring were based on the priority of protecting the health and safety of the American public and employees.
+The severe domestic and international travel restrictions also made many operations impossible.

-The Fish and Wildlife Service gave serious consideration to implementation of partial surveys but ultimately concluded that the development of analytical procedures to inform 2021-2022 hunting season recommendations using the most current and complete data was a more defensible and reliable strategy given ongoing and unpredictable COVID-19 restrictions.
+The Service gave serious consideration to implementation of partial surveys but ultimately concluded that the development of analytical procedures to inform 2021-2022 hunting season recommendations using the most current and complete data was a more defensible and reliable strategy given ongoing and unpredictable COVID-19 restrictions.
 The Service will work with the Flyway Councils and Canadian Wildlife Service to develop alternative, temporary methods for formulating harvest recommendations in the absence of spring 2020 breeding population data, including developing adjustments to Adaptive Harvest Management strategies for the 2021-2022 duck seasons.
 Adjustments to goose, Sandhill Crane, American Woodcock, and dove harvest strategies will also be necessary and are being considered.

-Cancellation of these surveys will impact population estimates and harvest management decisions for most duck species, some goose species, and some webless gamebirds such as American woodcock, and the mid-continent population of sandhill cranes.
+Cancellation of these surveys will impact population estimates and harvest management decisions for most ducks, geese, and webless gamebird species such as American Woodcock, and the mid-continent population of Sandhill Cranes.
 The Service, in consultation with the Flyway Councils, will use long-term data from spring/summer monitoring for these species to make regulatory harvest management decisions.

-For the general duck seasons, the Service uses the longterm data and models to predict 2020 spring abundances of ducks and habitat conditions in place of the spring 2020 data, which cannot be collected.
+For the general duck seasons, the Service uses the long-term data and models to predict 2020 spring abundances of ducks and habitat conditions in lieu of the spring 2020 data, which was not collected.
 The results from these predictions will be combined with the existing harvest strategies to determine appropriate levels of harvest for the 2021-2022 season.
 This will ensure the sustainability of ducks and provide hunting opportunities for the American public.
 Due to the amount of time that it takes to process the huge amount of data collected from the breeding surveys, the season limits are based off of data from the previous year (2020 bag limits are based on the spring surveys from 2019).

-Bag limits for the 2020 pacific flyway duck season have already been released, but limits for 2021 will be affected by the cancellation of the may 2020 survey.
+Bag limits for the 2020 Pacific Flyway duck season have already been released, but limits for 2021 will be affected by the cancellation of the may 2020 survey.
+Land of the West Wind June 2020